 Schools have to spend the sport funding on improving their provision of PE and sport, but they have the freedom to choose how they do this.

-We have used this funding in the past year to enable:
+We used this funding in the 2016-17 school year to enable:

 - Training by Maccabi GB for school staff: £500